 Benefit Amount: Employees who earn 65% of the state average weekly wage or less will be paid 100% of their average weekly wage.
 Employees who make greater than 65% of the state average weekly wage will be paid 65% of the state average weekly wage plus 50% of the employee's average weekly wage that exceeds 65% of the state average weekly wage.
-The maximum weekly benefit is capped at 120% of the state average weekly wage, or \$1,523.63 for 2024.
+The maximum weekly benefit is capped at 120% of the state average weekly wage.
+Effective July 7, 2024 and through June 30, 2025, the maximum weekly benefit is \$1,568.60 for claims beginning on or after July 7, 2024.

 Funding Mechanism: The cost of the program is shared by employers and eligible employees.
-For 2023, the contribution rate is 1% of the employee's wages, up to the Social Security taxable wage limit of \$168,600.
+For 2025, the contribution rate is 1% of the employee's wages, up to the Social Security taxable wage limit of \$176,100.
 Employers with 25 or more employees will contribute 40% of that premium and will collect 60% (of that 1%) through a payroll deduction from employee wages.
 Employers with fewer than 25 employees are not required to contribute the employer 40% (though are "encouraged" to do so).

 Private Plan Option: Employers may apply to have an approved equivalent plan to replace the State Plan.
 The equivalent plan must be equivalent to the states' Program and may be either fully insured or self-insured.